shookcodes/javascript-tidbits/README.md

 This repo contains JS functions that can be easily used in projects.

 tabIndexEvent:
 Selects the active element, and adds an event listener so that the user can push the enter key or spacebar to activate the element.
 This is useful for elements that are set with tabIndex="0" (e.g. a link or button).
 Adds accessibility to elements.

+This function has lines commented out that you can un-comment to test and see which elements will be active via console.log().